 The single value for the static case plus the three above values for the dynamic one give a total of 4 values (points) for this dimension.
-An artwork can be labeled with exactly one of these values.

 Regarding the processing contributors dimension, the elements driving the content processing can be self-contained in the IDA (hence, what the artist has put directly inside the artwork affects the processing), or these elements can arrive at the IDA through the interaction with the context the IDA is placed within (that is, the processing function has additional input parameters causing modifications to how the content is processed).
 In the latter case, the providers of values changing the behavior of the processing function can be the audience or the environment.
 The dimension has therefore 3 values (points) and an artwork can receive one, two or all the labels.